Indiana Counseling License Requirements

 To learn more about marriage and family therapists and what they do, visit our LMFT career guide.

 School counselors work with students from pre-K to twelfth grade and are expected to be knowledgeable in a range of counseling techniques, including individual counseling, crisis counseling, and career counseling.
-School counseling licenses are issued through the Indiana Department of Education as part of the school services division.
-No classroom teaching experience is required but applicants do need to complete a state-approved master’s degree in school counseling and complete general requirements for all school employees.
+School counseling licenses are issued through the Indiana Department of Education (DOE) as part of the school services division.
+No classroom teaching experience is required but applicants do need to complete a master’s degree and a state-approved school counseling program.
 Follow these steps to earn school counseling licensure in Indiana:

-- Pass the Indiana CORE school counseling exam.
+- Take and pass the Praxis school counseling exam.

 - Complete CPR/Heimlich maneuver certification and suicide prevention training.

-- Apply for and receive an Advanced Practitioner (AP) license online.
+- Apply for and receive an Accomplished Practitioner’s license.